 There are a number of ways you can support a child with dyscalculia — both in school and out.

-Kids with dyscalculia need extra support to help them stay on track in math class, handle homework and deal with tests.
-Trying different types of support can help you and your child find the right tools for his needs.
+Kids with dyscalculia need extra support to help them stay on track in math class, handle homework, and deal with tests.
+Trying different types of support can help you and your child find the right tools for their needs.

 The right tools: Supportive tools and tech can help your child navigate difficult problems.

-Accommodations: Work with your child’s teacher to ensure he’s able to access appropriate supports including:
+Accommodations: Work with your child’s teacher to ensure they’re able to access appropriate supports including:

 Many children — with and without dyscalculia — struggle with what’s commonly called math anxiety.
 “Kids who have a hard time with math often feel serious anxiety when it comes to doing any math-related task, especially homework or tests,” explains Meredyth Kravitz, PhD, a clinical neuropsychologist.